Lukas-Sander/HTML-Writer/README.md

 This project uses Ace Editor, which is licensed under the MIT License.
 You can find the source code and license at: https://github.com/ajaxorg/ace

+You can insert more extensions and themes from ace by loading your preferred files from [https://github.com/ajaxorg/ace-builds](https://github.com/ajaxorg/ace-builds)

 Currently working state can be found [here](index.html)

 User guide can be found [here](docs/userguide.md)